TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: Background

 \section{Background}

 Before focusing on how tokenization can affect downstream LM performance, we first explain how tokenizers are created and how design decisions can affect the final tokenizer.

 \paragraph{Tokenizers} Tokenization is the process of converting a sequence of input symbols into meaningful lexical tokens from some vocabulary $\mathcal{V}$.
 Each entry in the vocabulary corresponds to a particular string, and tokenizing an input string can be seen as segmenting it into strings from the vocabulary.
-When used as the input of an LM, the vocabulary is also used to map each token to an integer ID, $V: S\mapsto \{0, 1, \ldots, |V| - 1\}$.
+The vocabulary defines a mapping for each token to an integer ID, $V: S\mapsto \{0, 1, \ldots, |V| - 1\}$.
 These IDs are then used to look up a vector representation of the token in an LM's embedding table, thus creating a real-valued vector input for each token in an input sequence.
 While $\mathcal{V}$ can be manually enumerated for languages with restrictive grammars (e.g.\ programming languages), the ambiguity and open-endedness of natural language necessitate estimating an optimal set of tokens from data.

 Consequently, differences in tokenizers can result in different token sequences for the same string.
 These differences can affect both learnability and how information is processed in downstream models.
 For example, a tokenizer that maps the string ``dogs'' to two tokens ``dog'' and ``s'' allows the model to ``reuse'' its understanding of the token for ``dog'', but requires composing with the meaning of the ``s'' token as pluralization.
 In contrast, a tokenizer that includes ``dogs'' as its own token packs both dog and its pluralization into a single token.
 These differences generally arise in the three main components involved in tokenizer training: data, learning algorithm, and preprocessing decisions.